elemprod/lptask/README.md

 by a particular processor.
 * The core scheduler module only requires ~1100 bytes of ROM making it well-suited for embedded platforms.
-* Tasks are statically allocated, providing a fixed compile time memory footprint.
-* Each scheduler task only requires 20 bytes of RAM on a typical 32-bit processor.
+* Tasks only require 20 bytes of RAM on a typical 32-bit system and are statically allocated which provides a fixed compile time memory footprint.
 * The scheduler is simple to learn and easy to use.
 Configuring and starting a new task only requires a few lines of code.
-* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improves the system responsiveness and the stability of an embedded application.
-Work from interrupt handlers can easily be moved into the main context with minimal overhead.
+* The scheduler encourages the practice of writing lightweight interrupt handlers which improves the responsiveness and stability of embedded applications.
+Work from interrupt handlers can be easily moved into the main context with minimal overhead.

 ## Comparison to a Preemptive OS / RTOS